alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 18. How to keep session in MVC Core?
 19. Waht is difference between .NET and .NET Core?
 20. What is difference between TempData and ViewData?
+21. How to calculate number of visitors in MVC?

 Web API